-1. The County in association with the Redevelopment Agency will use redevelopment as a tool to upgrade existing urban areas that meet the requirements of the State of California redevelopment law.
+1. The County shall support State efforts to reestablish redevelopment tools utilizing tax increment for the purpose of upgrading existing unincorporated urban communities.
+The County in association with the Redevelopment Agency will use redevelopment as a tool to upgrade existing urban areas that meet the requirements of the State of California redevelopment law.

-Responsible Departments: Planning Department, Stanislaus County Redevelopment Agency, Planning Commission, Board of Supervisors
+Responsible Departments: Planning, Stanislaus County Redevelopment Agency, Planning Commission, Board of Supervisors

 - 2. The County will apply for federal and state funds to aid in upgrading existing urban areas.
-Responsible Department: Redevelopment Agency, Planning Department, Parks and Recreation, County Executive Office, Board of Supervisors - Land within the sphere of influence of a community services district, sanitary district or domestic water district shall be rezoned for development only if the US (Urban Service) combining district is used.
-Responsible Departments: Planning Department Planning Commission Board of
+Responsible Department: Parks and Recreation, Redevelopment Agency, County Executive Office, Board of Supervisors - 3.
+Land within the sphere of influence of a community services district, sanitary district or domestic water district shall be rezoned for development only if the US (Urban Service) combining district is used capacity for connecting to available public services exists and any resulting projects are conditioned to restrict development from occurring until annexation to or formation of the required district is complete.
+Responsible Departments: Planning, Planning Commission, Board of Supervisors - 4.
+When feasible, new development shall be designed and built to allow for the upgrading or expansion of services necessary to upgrade existing unincorporated urban communities; however, new development will not be expected to be financially responsible for providing upgrades.

-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors
+Responsible Departments: Planning, Planning Commission, Board of Supervisors